For as long as I can remember my life revolved around food. And not in the fun, enjoyable way.

-Go and grab a piece pf paper and a pen and write them down.
+Go and grab a piece of paper and a pen and write them down.
 I’ll wait.

 What did you write?
 Was it hard to think of something?

 When I first starting doing this exercise I found it a little challenging.
 I hadn’t ever stopped to consider what I was grateful for.
 I had never actually showed gratitude for any of the wonderful things I have in my life.
-I wanted.
-I expected.
-I was never grateful.
+I wanted and I expected but I was never grateful.

 Gratitude is a powerful move towards loving who you are and loving the life you have.
 It can move mountains of pain, hurt, hatred and disgust; and open your eyes to the true beauty that is your life.

 Continue to write down 3 things you are grateful for every day and notice how this shifts your mindset.
-You will being to feel differently almost straight away.
+You will begin to feel differently almost straight away.